Note: Not all people shown here are Officials of the BGA.

 |Jonathan Chin||Email contact form||

-Jonathan is a member of the Cambridge Club and has been BGA Secretary since 2010.
+Jonathan is a member of the Cambridge Club, represented the UK at the WMSG 2008 in Beijing and has been BGA Secretary since 2010.

 |Jim Clare||Email contact form|